Faculty Compensation Tier System

 It could be daunting to even think about building a program like this, especially considering that it means your school might be “assigning” teachers into different Tiers.
 It doesn’t have to be six tiers.
 You could just have four.
 But, I would start with defining the characteristics of a “master teacher” in your school context and build that into the highest tier in your system.
 From there, I would focus on what “growth” looks like in your school, and then build that into the model to nurture the culture of growth toward that tier.

 Of course, things always become tense when we deal with someone’s pay.
 Let’s say you have a teacher who’s been there for a long time, but “underperforms” in terms of the culture of growth you’re after.
-Once you build out your tiers with assigned pay ranges, you might have to place that teacher in a lower tier, but pay him/her at a higher rate than that Tier range, but be very clear that the pay will be capped where it is until that teacher begins to follow the growth model of the system.
+Once you build out your tiers with assigned pay ranges, you might have to place that teacher in a lower tier, but pay him/her at a higher rate than that Tier range, but be very clear that the pay will be frozen where it is until that teacher begins to follow the growth model of the system.

 After all of this, it should be obvious that I’m entirely on board with a system like this, and I’ve had multiple conversations with schools that have entered down this path.
 It would bring me great joy to help your school in the building process - to envision the core values you would want to build into your system and also anticipate landmines you might step on.
 I’ve blown off more than a few digits along the way.
 Let me know if there’s anyway RenewEd can be a part of helping you navigate this worthwhile initiative.